berthelemy/evidence-analytics-demo/pages/activities.md

 </Grid>

-Our primary target group is those on lower-middle incomes, from lower-middle income level countries.
+Our primary target group is those from lower-middle income level countries.

 Select the income levels dropdown to see explore more about the people we work with.